bradietilley/pest-stories/docs/stories/assertions.md

 All your Pest `expect` and phpunit `assert` calls should be done in the story's assertion `check()` method.

 The `check()` method accepts two callbacks, one for each [Expectation](/docs/stories/expectations.md), i.e. `can` and `cannot`.
-Of course there will be scenarios were you're testing things that don't fit this model of can/cannot, and as such you'll find yourself just using the `can` assertion check and have it contain your complex assertions.
+Of course there will be situations were you're testing things that don't fit this model of can/cannot, and as such you'll find yourself just using the `can` assertion check and have it contain your complex assertions.

 Rudimentary Example: